joshholmes/registry/README.md

 });
 ```

-You can find a complete example for a device application of Magenta in the `chroma` project.
+You can find a complete example for a device application of Nitrogen in the `chroma` project.

 ## Application Development Model

-Let's say that we wanted to build a web application that displays these temperatures in real time as they are received.
-You could do that with something like this:
+The development model for applications is similiar.
+A web application that displays these temperatures in real time as they are received would look like this:

-var user = new magenta.User();
+var user = new nitrogen.User();

-var service = new magenta.Service(config);
+var service = new nitrogen.Service(config);
 service.connect(user, function(err, session, user) {

     session.onMessage(function(message) {